samzeng/samzeng.github.io/about.markdown

 ## Expectations

-I want to build a digital playground and personal logging system.
+I want to build a digital playground and personal logging system which can be public.

 Write a lot of words, take a lot of photos, record a lot of images, and spend my life that way.

 ## License